ByteMansion/computer-systems/ch2/README.md

 ## 2.71
 A.

-The code cannot signed extend to 32-bits integer.
+If the byte is signed, this code cannot give the right result - a 32-bit signed integer.

 B.